Status of Tibetans in India

 See more details, and download PDF and image files of all pages of the 2014 Tibetan Rehabilitation Policy, on the Tibetan Rehabilitation Policy page.

-- Delhi High Court judgment on 22 September 2016 ordering government to issue passport to Tibetans [Download PDF]
+- Delhi High Court judgment orders government to issue passport to Tibetans – 22 September 2016 [Download PDF]

-- A Petition asking for issuance of passport for qualified Tibetans was filed against the Government of India in Delhi High Court on 10 May 2016 [Download PDF]
+- Delhi High Court – Petition asking for issuance of passport for qualified Tibetans filed against the Government of India – 10 May 2016 [Download PDF]

 - Exit permit